Skip to main content

 Preparing for the BEI Advanced Performance Test

-Presenters: Lauri Metcalf (July 27/28) & Alaina Webb (August 17-18)
+Presenters: Lauri Metcalf & Alaina Webb

 CE: 12 IL CE, 1.2 PS RID CEUs

-Course Description: The focus of this two-day workshop is to help candidates prepare for the BEI Advanced Performance Test including review of the five sections and expectations of the BEI Advanced Performance Test.
+Course Description: The focus of this workshop is to help candidates prepare for the BEI Advanced Performance Test including review of the five sections and expectations of the BEI Advanced Performance Test.
 Participants will have the opportunity for hands on deliberate practice in both individual and group activities.

 IMPORTANT: Your participation on both days is required.
 Participants will need to purchase a GoReact Account $31.99 for 6 months access to all practice activities.